Timmy-Ezekiel/alx-system_engineering-devops/0x00-shell_basics/README.md

 * ./7-movethatfile: This move the betty file from /tmp/ to /tmp/my_first_diretory

 * ./8-firstdelet: This script delete the betty created in /tmp/my_first_directory

+* ./9-firstdirdeletion: This script delete my_first_directory created in /tmp/